rcrowther/django-img/README.md

 The image fields must be ImageOneToOneFields, and the field attribute must be 'auto_delete=True'.

-#### Why must the code run on the custom field, and not on a ImageOneToManyField?
+#### Why must the code run on the custom field, and why not on a ImageOneToManyField?
 The custom field means lightweight field identification.

 An ImageOneToManyField implies an image pool.
 Many connections to one image.
 This is a  classic computing problem of reference counting.
 Best avoided.